 Remote working is a double-edged sword: many of its perks also become its pitfalls, and remote worker loneliness is one of the biggest of these.
 While the idea of not having to leave your house seems great – particularly when the weather is disgusting – it can be a fast-track to social withdrawal and isolation.
+Loneliness was rated as the biggest struggle of working remotely in Buffer's 2020 State of Remote Work report, alongside challenges with collaboration and communication.
 If you work from home, it can be scarily easy to go for days without having a meaningful face-to-face interaction with another person.

 You might not be best friends with your office co-workers, but conversation and collaboration form an important part of human connection.
 Since remote workers don’t have the same access to this daily interaction, it’s no wonder that they forge much weaker relationships with their teammates than their office counterparts.
 Video conferencing is convenient and certainly facilitates remote work, but socially it’s no substitute for face-to-face meetings.

 On a similar note, it’s easy to feel excluded as a remote worker, especially when the majority of your peers are office-based (as is the case for most companies who hire remote workers).
 You miss out on the camaraderie of the rest of the team, who have their own bonding events and develop their own shared space together.

 While tools like Slack are great for keeping communication accessible to the whole company, trying to follow private office jokes or seeing photos of group office fun can only amplify your sense of disconnection.
 No matter how rigorous your company is trying to bridge this gap, it’s hard to shake the feeling of being in a long-distance relationship.